pulp-platform/mempool/README.md

 To get a visualization of the traces, check out the `scripts/tracevis.py` script.
 It creates a JSON file that can be viewed with [Trace-Viewer](https://github.com/catapult-project/catapult/tree/master/tracing) or in Google Chrome by navigating to `about:tracing`.

+We also provide Synopsys Spyglass linting scripts in the `hardware/spyglass`.
+Run `make lint` in the `hardware` folder, with a specific MemPool configuration, to run the tests associated with the `lint_rtl` target.

 ## License
 MemPool is released under permissive open source licenses.
 Most of MemPool's source code is released under the Apache License 2.0 (`Apache-2.0`) see [`LICENSE`](LICENSE).
 The code in `hardware` is released under Solderpad v0.51 (`SHL-0.51`) see [`hardware/LICENSE`](hardware/LICENSE).